 A revolving arm removes the scum from the top of the Clarifier and a collection arm collects the sludge from the bottom of the tank.
 The sludge that settles in the Clarifier is returned back into the Aeration Basin to provide a proper balance of biological organisms to the organic loading of the plant.
 The remaining sludge is pumped to Aerobic Digesters for further treatment and ultimate disposal.
 90-95% of the suspended solids and biochemical oxygen demand (BODs) are removed through this secondary process.

 This facility was built with two Tertiary treatment processes, a Nitrification Tower and Media Pressure Filters.
 The Ammonia Towers are employed for ammonia removal with the use of fixed-film biological media.
 Redwood and plastic media develop a zoeal growth, which strips the wastewater of the ammonia nitrogen.
 The microorganisms contained in this media use ammonia as a food source, similar in theory to the secondary process.
 For final polishing of the affluent, the flow passes through Tri-Media Pressure Filters.
+These filters contain layers of Anthracite, sand, and garnet, which trap the very fine suspended solids in the effluent water.
+When these pressure filters begin to lose efficiency as a result of a buildup of suspended solids, water from the final discharge basin is used to backwash them, pushing the solids out.
+The water from these backwashes is pumped back to the front of the plant to be mixed with the incoming flow.

 Disinfection is necessary before discharging into the Big Thompson River.
 Chlorination and Dechlorination are used for the disinfection of the plant effluent from the Tertiary treatment process.
 Chlorine is a simple, effective, as well as a cost-effective way to disinfect the effluent.
 Sodium Hypochlorite (10% solution) is used to kill possible pathogens and Sodium Bisulfate is then added to neutralize the chlorine.